vicival/morselizer/README.md

 This MORSELIZER is an asynchronous morse code generator sketch for ATmega328 that uses **precisely-timed hardware interrupts** .

 **Unlike** most morse code generators, this one runs in **a non-blocking** way (for the rest of the code that you might add), similar to the keyboard subroutine of any PC/OS, leaving **~98% of the processor-time available for your own code**, code that you migh want to add/queue in the main loop().
 This sketch is more like a library that you add around your own ideas than something you have to alter in order to squeeze your ideas into it.
-So, add your own heavy code to this sketch, like some LCD & keyboard interfacing, iambic keyer, morse decoder, RTTY, toaster code etc
+So, take it and improve it by adding your own code to it, like some LCD & keyboard interfacing, iambic keyer, morse decoder, RTTY, toaster code etc

 - Morse Code generator
 - ASCII to Morse Mode (when connected to Arduino_IDE's Serial Monitor terminal)